Generic Name: macitentan

 How Supplied/Storage and Handling

-Opsumit tablets are 10 mg white, film-coated, bi-convex debossed with "10" on one side and supplied as follows:
+Opsumit tablets are 10 mg white, film-coated, bi-convex debossed with "10" on both sides and supplied as follows:

 15 count /PVC/ PE/PVDC aluminum foil blisters in carton (NDC 66215-501-15)